-With little over a decade of history behind it, this new town works to cultivate a sense of culture.
+With little over a decade of history, this new town works to cultivate a sense of culture.
 While its historically-inspired buildings and manicured scenery provide the atmosphere of a village, it is the local shops that provide its character.
 Here in El Dorado Hills, California, I continuously seek out places to enrich my soul and enliven my spirit.

 Town Center, developed by The Mansour Company, emulates a charming village.
 In addition to the scenic outdoor lake and seasonal entertainment found here, visitors and residents discover places to relax, dine and shop.
 While it is important to support local businesses, my aim is to celebrate those who contribute to my ideals of quality and character.

 One morning with our kids at school, my husband and I head to our local café, Zia’s.
 Walking in from the main street of Town Center on a crisp winter’s day, we are greeted by owner.
 Immediately, we are enveloped by the surrounding aroma of cinnamon and apples.
 Puffing out of muffin tins, we discover a batch of her freshly baked apple pastries.

 I appreciate sitting with a cup of tea, thumbing through photo books on design, cooking and travel.
 It is a pleasure revisiting classic literature, discovering new tales, and sharing award-winners with my boys.
 When in search of a gift for any age, I am always sure to find a something special.